amperser/proselint/demo.md

 academicly superior.
 abbeter
 transhipped
 Start of sentence.
 One space.
 Start of sentence.
 Two spaces.
 Start of sentence.
 Two spaces.
 Start of sentence.
 One space.
 Start of sentence.
 One space.
 Start of sentence.
 One space.
 Start of sentence.
 One space.

+hello hello hello

+the the meter

 atm machine
 an European country